Poland A and B: Politics

 The difference between Poland's "A" and "B" is particularly evident in the voting patterns of the two regions.
 During the 1990s, Poland "A" tended to favour the Democratic Left Alliance (Sojusz Lewicy Demokratycznej, or SLD), as a secular, socially liberal de facto successor in post-1989 politics to the former ruling party of the PRL.
 Poland "B" on the other hand voted either PSL or the Solidarity, both representing Christian-democratic values.
 The 2001 election was the only one when Poland A and B were not seen on the maps, as SLD won both in the east and the west of the country.

 Since circa 2005, Poland saw a realignment in its political system.
 Residents of Poland "A" have supported the liberal conservative party Civic Platform (PO).
 Residents of Poland "B" (excluding the capital of Warsaw), on the other hand, tend to support the national conservative Law and Justice party (PiS).
+This divide tends to slightly fluctuate, however, it still is noticeable, especially when divided into the political parties of the Left and the political parties of the Centre and the Right.
+Warsaw and Łódź are universally accepted as exceptions to this rule, since they had almost always favoured centre to centre-left politics.